 As much as your dog begs, drools and paws for the chicken bones leftover from your dinner, do not by any means hand them over.
 Chicken bones easily break and splinter, which makes them very dangerous choking hazards for your pup — and that’s only one way they can harm your pet.

 No, chicken bones are very dangerous for dogs.

-“Chicken bones are not good for dogs because they can easily break and splinter, causing gastrointestinal injury,” Dr. Aliya McCullough, Fetch by The Dodo’s on-staff vet, tells The Dig.
+“Chicken bones are not good for dogs because they can easily break and splinter, causing gastrointestinal injury,” Dr. Aliya McCullough, Fetch’s on-staff veterinarian, tells The Dig.

 In addition to gastrointestinal injury, including trauma to the mouth, esophagus, stomach and intestines, Dr. McCullough says that ingesting a chicken bone can cause your dog several other health issues, like:

 - Lack of appetite